lazarkulasevic/lazarkulasevic.github.io/docs/blog/metaprogramming-in-javascript-creating-base-class-interceptor.md

 New HTML output log at 23/09/2022, 17:40:00: The button is now <span class="text-red">red</span>.
 ```

-## Demo and Code

-Check out the demo app and repo, feel free to play around.
 I hope you have learned something that will help you become a better Javascript developer, or perhaps found a code error I made along the way.
 Either way, let me know about your feedback.

+If you have any ideas of how this little Interceptor can be useful in a real-life application, please don't hesitate to type a comment.

+### Demo and Repo

 Demo: https://lazarkulasevic.github.io/javascript-proxy

 Code: https://github.com/lazarkulasevic/javascript-proxy

-If you have any ideas of how this little Interceptor can be useful in a real-life application, please don't hesitate to type a comment.